News

 Gluten Free Food - The Truth About Gluten free Diets

-if you've been to the restaurant in the last five years, you've probably come across the phrase "gluten-free" written somewhere on the menu.
+If you've been to the restaurant in the last five years, you've probably come across the phrase "Gluten-free" written somewhere on the menu.

-but what exactly is gluten, and why can't people digest it? why hasn't it been a problem until recently?.
+What exactly is gluten, and why can't people digest it? why hasn't it been a problem until recently?.

-What is a Glutean ?
+What is a Gluten?

 Whether we are trying to create more of it in rustic bread or pizza dough or working to limit its development for tender baked goods like cakes and muffins, there's no denying gluten's importance.